Genocide: History

 Lemkin applied the concept of genocide to a wide variety of events throughout human history.
 He and other scholars date the first genocides to prehistoric times.
-Prior to the advent of civilizations consisting of sedentary farmers, humans lived in tribal societies, with intertribal warfare often ending with the obliteration of the defeated tribe, killing of adult males and integration of women and children into the victorious tribe.
-Ancient sources like the Hebrew Bible contain events that have been cited as describing genocide.
+Before the advent of civilizations consisting of sedentary farmers, humans lived in tribal societies, with intertribal warfare often ending with the obliteration of the defeated tribe, killing of adult males, and integration of women and children into the victorious tribe.
+Ancient sources, like the Hebrew Bible, contain events that have been cited as describing genocide.
 The massacre of men and the enslavement or forced assimilation of women and children—often limited to a particular town or city rather than applied to a larger group—is a common feature of ancient warfare as described in written sources.
 The events that some scholars consider genocide in ancient and medieval times had more pragmatic than ideological motivations.
-As a result, some scholars such as Mark Levene argue that genocide is inherently connected to the modern state—thus to the rise of the West in the early modern era and its expansion outside Europe—and earlier conflicts cannot be described as genocide.
+As a result, some scholars, such as Mark Levene, argue that genocide is inherently connected to the modern state—thus to the rise of the West in the early modern era and its expansion outside Europe—and earlier conflicts cannot be described as genocide.

-Although all empires rely on violence, often extreme violence, to establish their own existence, they may also seek to preserve and rule the conquered rather than eradicate them.
-Alternatives to genocide might include policies of integration (via enslavement or otherwise), or of exile.
-Although the desire to exploit populations could disincentivize extermination, imperial rule could lead to genocide if resistance emerged.
+Although all imperial rule depends on violence, empires generally seek to preserve and rule the conquered rather than eradicate them.
+Alternatives to genocide might include integration (via enslavement or otherwise) or exile.
+Although the desire to exploit populations could disincentivize extermination, genocide occurred in response to resistance by the conquered.
 Ancient and medieval genocides were often committed by empires.
 Unlike traditional empires, settler colonialism—particularly the settlement of Europeans outside of Europe—is characterized by militarized populations of settlers in remote areas beyond effective state control.
-Rather than labor or economic surplus, settlers want to acquire land from indigenous people making genocide more likely than with classical colonialism.
+Rather than labor or economic surplus, settlers want to acquire land from indigenous people, making genocide more likely than with classical colonialism.
 While the lack of law enforcement on the frontier ensured impunity for settler violence, the advance of state authority enabled settlers to consolidate their gains using the legal system.